-WASHINGTON — The Defense POW/MIA Accounting Agency announced on April 13 that U.S. Army Air Forces Lt.
+WASHINGTON — The Defense POW/MIA Accounting Agency announced earlier this year in April that U.S. Army Air Forces Lt.
 Col. Addison E. Baker, 36, killed during World War II and posthumously awarded the Medal of Honor, was accounted for on April 8, 2022.

 Currently, more than 400 Medal of Honor recipients ranging from the Civil War to current conflicts are represented at Arlington National Cemetery, our nation’s most hallowed shrine to military service.